 The Institute supports both gestation projects and more fully-fledged projects.
 Good interdisciplinary research sometimes requires a period of open-ended exploration and time to build strong teams.
 Gestation projects therefore have relatively low barriers to entry and fairly modest cost (up to £3,000 per project) allowing experiential freedom with low risk.
 They can also be more mature in conception or development, but simply small in scale or require only modest resources.
 Fully-fledged projects are more mature and oriented towards more sharply defined outcomes.
 They may require more resources, possibly leveraging the BII to attract external funding.

 For more information, please see the Projects pages.
 A BII WebLearn site is available to logged-in users: you can ask to join by contacting the relevant lead investigator or by emailing firstname.lastname@example.org.

 We are not currently accepting proposals for new projects.
-The next funding round will probably take place in Hilary Term 2014.
+The next funding round is expected to take place in Trinity Term 2014.

 A new book summarising the insights generated by the Duty of Care in Finance project has been accepted for publication.
 Capital Failure: Rebuilding Trust in Financial Services, edited by Nicholas Morris and David Vines (Balliol), is forthcoming with the Oxford University Press in 2014.

 The Conceptual Foundations of Systems Biology issue of Progress in Biophysics and Molecular Biology has now been published.
 The issue is based on articles developed from seminars held as part of an interdisciplinary research project supported by the Balliol Interdisciplinary Institute.
 Individual articles are available here.